Mexican Coke: Bottle

 Mexican Coca-Cola is sold in a thick 355 ml or 500 ml glass bottle, which some have contrasted as being "more elegant, with a pleasingly nostalgic shape," compared to the more common plastic American Coca-Cola bottles.
 Formerly, Coca-Cola was widely available in refundable and non-refundable glass bottles of various sizes in the U.S., but nearly all bottlers began replacing most glass bottles with plastic during the late 1980s.
 Most exporters of Mexican Coke affix a paper sticker on each bottle containing the nutrition facts label, ingredients, and bottler and/or exporter's contact information, to meet US food labeling requirements.

-Adding to the nostalgia factor, the Mexican Coca-Cola bottle does not have a twist-off cap as American glass and plastic bottles do.
+Adding to the nostalgia factor, the Mexican Coca-Cola glass bottle does not have a twist-off cap as plastic bottles do.

+New Zealand

+A similar phenomenon exists in New Zealand, where Coca-Cola is available both bottled locally (sweetened with cane sugar) and imported from the United States (with high-fructose corn syrup).

+Kosher for Pesach Coke

+A similar version of Coca-Cola is bottled in Israel during the Jewish holiday of Pesach (Passover in English).
+The corn syrup in the standard recipe is replaced by cane sugar in compliance with Jewish dietary law, which states that no grains or grain products may be consumed during the holiday.
+It is packaged differently than standard Coke; a yellow bottle cap is used on the Kosher for Pesach bottles and the packaging is written in both Hebrew and English.
+It is exported internationally and can often be found in American kosher supermarkets during and around Pesach.